etonjoe/etonjoe/README.md

 # About me! 👋

 - 🌱 I’m currently working on various projects
+- ✨ 15+ years experience, working with various [organizations](https://github.com/etonjoe/work_organizations) across different sectors.
 - 👯 I’m available for collaborate on various data projects and research
 - 💬 Ask me about: Data extraction, transformation and loading (ETL).
 Data computing, storage, and security.
 - 📫 How to reach me: joseph.eton@hotmail.com